Advertise with Us!

 - Allows multiple users to access and modify the same data, hence causing issues

-- Online transactions get several affected by hardware failures
+- Online transactions get several affected by hardware failures.

-OLAP (Online Analytical Processing) Systems
+What is OLAP (Online Analytical Processing) System?

-The effectiveness of an OLAP system is measured through its response time and its primary objective is data analysis.
+The effectiveness of an OLAP system is measured through its response time, and its primary objective is data analysis.
 Data integrity isn’t much of a concern for OLTP systems.
 In case of a transaction failure, the user can simply re-run the transaction and extract the required details.

 Compared to an OLTP system, transactions made with an OLAP system are infrequent.
-However, OLAP transactions are long and, therefore, requires more processing time as well as storage space.
+However, OLAP transactions are long and, therefore, require more processing time as well as storage space.
 The tables in an OLAP database might not be normalized.

 OLAP databases feature aggregated and historical data that is stored in multidimensional schemas.
 Typically, this is a star schema.